oddbird/oddleventy/content/open-source/sass.md

   docs: https://sass-lang.com/documentation
   status: public
 summary: |
-  Sass is the most mature, stable, and powerful professional grade CSS extension language in the world.
+  **Sass is the most mature, stable, and powerful professional grade CSS extension language in the world**.
-  After creating several of the most popular sass toolkits, Miriam has became a core contributor to the language.
+  After creating several of the most popular sass toolkits, Miriam became a core contributor to the language.
 ---